A loan commitment letter or mortgage commitment letter is frequently an overlooked step in the process of buying a home.

 In this article, we’ll explore some of the most common questions and concerns about mortgage loan commitment letters like . . .

-- How long does it take to close after receiving the loan commitment letter?
+• How long does it take to close after I obtain a loan commitment?

 To help you answer these questions and others—read on.